Pat Buchanan: 1996 presidential primaries

-Buchanan defeated Dole by about 3,000 votes, bettering his 1992 second-place finish in the February New Hampshire primary.
-He was endorsed by conservative Phyllis Schlafly, among others.
-He won three other states (Alaska, Missouri, and Louisiana), and finished only slightly behind Dole in the Iowa caucus.
-His insurgent campaign used his soaring rhetoric to mobilize grass-roots right wing opinion against what he saw as the bland Washington establishment (personified by Dole) which he believed had controlled the party for years.
+In the February New Hampshire primary, Buchanan defeated front-runner Bob Dole by about 3,000 votes.
+Buchanan won three other states (Alaska, Missouri, and Louisiana), and finished only slightly behind Dole in the Iowa caucus.
+His insurgent campaign used his soaring rhetoric to mobilize grass-roots right-wing opinion against what he saw as the bland Washington establishment (personified by Dole) which he believed had controlled the party for years.
 At a rally later in Nashua, he said:

 In the Super Tuesday primaries Dole defeated Buchanan by large margins.
 Having collected only 21%, or 3.1 million, of the total votes in Republican primaries, Buchanan suspended his campaign in March.
 He declared that, if Dole were to choose a pro-choice running mate, he would run as the US Taxpayers Party (now Constitution Party) candidate.
 Dole chose Jack Kemp, and he received Buchanan's endorsement.
 After the 1996 campaign, Buchanan returned to his column and Crossfire.
 He also began a series of books with 1998's The Great Betrayal.